 Erin is the Communications Coordinator for TREKK and the Department of Pediatrics and Child Health.
 She is based in the central administrative office in the Children's Hospital Research Institute of Manitoba as well as the Department of Pediatrics and Child Health administration office.

-Erin recently graduated from Red River College with a diploma in Creative Communications.
+Erin graduated from Red River College with a diploma in Creative Communications, majoring in Public Relations.
 Prior to joining the TREKK and the Department of Pediatrics and Child Health team, Erin worked with several organizations including, but not limited to, Ronald McDonald House Charities® Manitoba and the Canadian Agricultural Safety Association.

 Greg came to TREKK.ca from ManitobaCPD.com which was sponsored by the Department of Emergency Medicine at the University of Manitoba.
 Since joining the TREKK team he has gone on to launch CHIMB.ca for the George and Fay Yee Centre for Health Care Innovation.
 He also is the lead programmer for the CanadianUveitisSociety.com and colaborates with an increasing number of Medical clients across Canada, all in the public sector.